Zamiell/stardew-valley/Min-Max_Guide.md

   * Calculate how much gold you would need to buy that many Kale at 70g a seed.
 * Start clearing + hoeing + watering 200 squares.
 * At 8 PM, go into town from the Bus Stop.
-* If you mined on Spring 5, go to Clint's, upgrade the Pickaxe.
+* If you mined on Spring 5, go to Clint's, upgrade the Pickaxe and sell all gems.
 * Go to Pierre's:
   * Sell low-quality Parsnips until you have enough money for the Kale Seeds.
   * Buy the Kale Seeds.
 * Go home, make max Basic Fertilizer, fertilize + plant + water.
 * (Don't sell anything to stay at 0 gold.)
-* If lucky/neutral day and you have the Pickaxe, mine until 2 AM.
-* Otherwise, fish at mountain lake until 2 AM, then pass out.
+* Mine/fish until 2 AM, then pass out.
+(Depending on the day's luck.)

 ### Spring 7-11

 * (Don't sell anything to stay at 0 gold.)
 * If you mined for the first time yesterday, make a furnace and smelt 5 Copper Bars (while doing other tasks).
 Keep the Copper Bars in your inventory.
+  * At some point in the day, go into town and upgrade the Pickaxe.
   * Save all remaining copper on more Furnaces.
 * Water.
-* If lucky/neutral day and you have the Pickaxe, mine until 2 AM, then pass out.
-  * If you still need to upgrade your Pickaxe, don't worry about it and wait for an unlucky day.
+* Upgrade pickaxe
-* Otherwise, fish at mountain lake until 2 AM, then pass out.
+* Mine/fish until 2 AM, then pass out.
-  * If you still need to upgrade your Pickaxe, take a break from fishing to do it during the day at some point.

 ### Spring 12